cowprotocol/cowswap/src/cow-react/pages/PrivacyPolicy/PrivacyPolicy.md

 We use typeform for the registration and submission process.
 Typeform allows the creation of customised forms for several purposes.
 Further information and the applicable data protection provisions of typeform please visit [https://admin.typeform.com/to/dwk6gt](https://admin.typeform.com/to/dwk6gt).
-Typeform’s purpose and function is further explained under the following Link [https://www.typeform.com/product/](https://www.typeform.com/product/)
+Typeform’s purpose and function is further explained under the following link [https://www.typeform.com/product/](https://www.typeform.com/product/)

 **Vercel**